Amin7tsix/incoherentterms/_posts/2025-08-31-new-modality-of-painting.md

 </div>
 <br>

 Sometimes, when walking in the streets of Munich, I see interesting teasers.
-Yesterday, I saw a new modality of how to paint a picture!
+This time, I saw a new modality of how to paint a picture!